awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-launch.md

 + Wait a few minutes and then submit your request again; capacity can shift frequently\.
 + Submit a new request with a reduced number of instances\.
 For example, if you're making a single request to launch 15 instances, try making 3 requests for 5 instances, or 15 requests for 1 instance instead\.
 + If you're launching an instance, submit a new request without specifying an Availability Zone\.
 + If you're launching an instance, submit a new request using a different instance type \(which you can resize at a later stage\)\.
-For more information, see [Changing the instance type](ec2-instance-resize.md)\.
+For more information, see [Change the instance type](ec2-instance-resize.md)\.
 + If you are launching instances into a cluster placement group, you can get an insufficient capacity error\.
 For more information, see [Placement group rules and limitations](placement-groups.md#concepts-placement-groups)\.

 ## The requested configuration is currently not supported\.
 Please check the documentation for supported configurations\.<a name="troubleshooting-instance-configuration"></a>